jotismoore/norlux/app/markdown/about.md

 # What we do

-## We have a real passion and a genuine understanding of the retail sector and working in partnership with all of our clients, we help bring your stores to life.
-Our innovative, flexible and fast approach means that we deliver your lighting solution tailored specifically for your environment and hassle free.
+## We have a real passion and a genuine understanding of the retail sector.
+Working in partnership with our clients, we bring your stores to life.
+Our innovative, flexible and hassle free approach ensures that we deliver your bespoke lighting solution on time, on budget - every time.